insight-creative/chiropracticfamilygb.com/content/services/_index.md

     Dr. Emily provides safe and effective chiropractic adjustments for all ages.
 Dr. Emily has training in diversified, Thompson, and Activator, as well as many more techniques.

-    At Chiropractic Family we provide services to those who are infants to elderly.
+    At Chiropractic Family, we provide services to those who are infants to elderly.
   button:
     enabled: true
     open_in_new_tab: true